If you’re hoping to attract beneficial insects and animals to your garden, this post is for you!

 How to Attract Beneficial Insects and Animals?

-Some plants that are really amazing at attracting beneficial insects and Animals to the garden (listed below), but before we jump into that, let’s discuss the basics for attracting any beneficial.
+Some plants are really amazing at attracting beneficial insects and Animals to the garden (listed below), but before we jump into that, let’s discuss the basics for attracting any beneficial.

 The bottom line is beneficials will find their way to a location that provides them with the main things they need to survive: